3 Best PowerPoint Animations to Instantly Improve Your Slides

 At the highest level, PowerPoint categorizes animation types as “Entrance”, “Exit”, “Emphasis” and “Paths”.
 Depending on how your PowerPoint window is sized, they might be named accordingly, or just color coded until you click into them.
 All of the animation effects are accessible by clicking animation at the top and then selecting from there.

 All the animations we’re suggesting below are Entrance or Exit effects.
-In general, these tend to be the most useful and most approachable for beginners.
+These are some of the best PowerPoint animation types for beginners.

 Wipes and Splits